-“My goal is to create environments where everyone can flourish.”
+“My goal is to create environments where everyone can thrive.”

 Jennifer Brush is redesigning dementia care with her “From Can’t to Can Do” philosophy.

 I’m Jennifer Brush, and I’m on a mission to redesign dementia care.
-Whether I’m assisting a family in-home as they transition through a new diagnosis or leading a live training for a long-term care community, my work centers on one thing and one thing only—focusing on what individuals with dementia CAN do.
+Whether I’m assisting a family in-home in Ohio as they transition through a new diagnosis or leading a live training for a long-term care community in South America, my work centers on one thing and one thing only—focusing on what individuals with dementia CAN do.

 Passion for the person

 As dementia care providers, we need to remember that older adults still want to be heard, just as we do.
-I focus on bringing back our attention to the people we’re serving and enriching their lives with the care we provide.
+Maintaining a focus on bringing back our attention to the people we’re serving and enriching their lives with the care we provide is our priority.

 Innovative environmental design

-I have served as the Principle Investigator or Project Manager on MANY research grants.
-My work is informed and influenced by advanced research in the area of cognition and the physical environment.
-Each and every strategy and solution I teach is hand selected because it represents proven practices that afford the best transformation possible.
+As the Principal Investigator or Project Manager on many research grants, Jennifer Brush's work is informed and influenced by advanced research in the area of cognition and the physical environment.
+Each and every strategy and solution taught by a Brush Development team members is selected because it represents proven practices that afford the best transformation possible.

-My clients agree that I am full of ideas that make things better, both for staff and elders alike.
-I am best known for creatively taking problems and finding solutions that allow people to look at dementia differently.
+Our clients agree that our team is full of ideas that make things better, both for staff and elders alike.
+Brush Development is best known for creatively taking problems and finding solutions that allow people to look at dementia differently.

 Meet Jennifer Brush, M.A., CCC/SLP